Protests and condemnation after Iran admits downing Ukrainian plane

 Up to 1,000 protesters chanted slogans in Tehran against the authorities, the semi-official Fars news agency said in a rare report on anti-government unrest.

-Demonstrators ripped up pictures of Qassem Soleimani, a prominent Iranian military commander who was killed in a Jan.
+Demonstrators ripped up pictures of Qassem Soleimani, Iran’s most influential military commander who was killed in a Jan.
 3 U.S. drone strike in Iraq ordered by Trump.
 Iranian missile strikes on U.S. targets in Iraq on Wednesday in retaliation for the killing led to Iran being on a state of high alert for possible reprisals when the plane was downed.

 On Twitter, videos showed protesters demanding that Khamenei step down because of the disaster.